6 March 2015

 Hong Kong has a unique advantage in bridging the Chinese mainland with the Western audiences and opening a window on the world for Chinese audience.
 Hong Kong film talents and professionals have managed to make their names known in both Eastern and Western movie market.
 For example, Ann Hui also won the Lifetime Achievement Award of the 6th AFA.
 In Hollywood, Yuen Woo Ping is one of the best known and Chinese martial arts movie choreographers because of his involvement in Matrix.
 John Woo, Chow Yun-fat, Michelle Yeoh, Cory Yuen, Sammo Hung and Ronny Yu are just some of the Hong Kong names that have managed to successfully straddle both Eastern and Western markets.
 For instance, the box office of The Grandmaster reached US$6.5 million in the North America market.

 While major film companies have their own distribution departments, smaller independent filmmakers usually rely on distribution companies to sell their films in overseas markets.
 Key channels for international distribution are the three main film markets in Los Angeles, Cannes and Berlin, where producers, distributors and buyers meet to initiate deals for the distribution of films.
 Hong Kong has hosted an annual film market since 1997 to promote Hong Kong as a film distribution centre in the region.
-In 2013, FILMART attracted 710 exhibitors and more than 6,300 visitors, with 3,335 overseas visitors.
+In 2014, FILMART attracted 772 exhibitors from 32 countries and regions, and 6,753 visitors from 51 countries and regions.

 FILMART (Hong Kong), Marche Du Film (Cannes) and American Film Market (the US) have been chosen by film industry players as the top three most important global film events.
-FILMART was ranked second by exhibitors and visitors in the world and first among Asian film market events.
+FILMART is now the largest film and TV market event in Asia.

 Hong Kong acts as the hub of buying and selling Chinese mainland films and TV dramas through FILMART and it is increasingly seen as a remarkable platform to explore co-production in Asia.
-In 2013, there are nearly 150 Chinese exhibitors in FILMART.
+In 2014, there were over 150 Chinese exhibitors at FILMART.

 Hong Kong TV companies derive a substantial portion of their revenue from overseas markets, targeting primarily Chinese-speaking populations.
 In addition, some programmes are dubbed into other languages to target the non-Chinese-speaking audience.
 Hong Kong's television broadcasters sell their products using the following methods: programme licensing, pre-packaged programme content and subscription fees, with satellite distribution and landing rights now becoming an increasingly important source of revenue.